restfulhead/nexus-okta-auth-plugin/README.md

 # Contributions

 Some parts of this project were inspired by the [Nexus3 Crowd Plugin](https://github.com/pingunaut/nexus3-crowd-plugin) which is released under the Apache License 2.0 by [pingunaut](https://github.com/pingunaut)

+This is a plugin for Sonatype Nexus (TM) Open Source Version, Copyright (c) 2008-present Sonatype, Inc.